 Finally, our studies provide the first experimental evidence to support a “transitive closure” for the role of CK in mediating the shoot-root systemic N signal controlling N-uptake/assimilation and LR growth.
-In previous studies, NO3- (A) was shown to induce CK (B) synthesis, providing evidence for the relationship A->B (22).
+In previous studies, NO3- (A) was shown to induce (B) CK synthesis, providing evidence for the relationship A->B (22).
 Previous studies also showed that CK (B) supplied to plants could regulate (C) the expression of genes involved in N-uptake/assimilation and root development, providing experimental evidence for the relationship B→C (22).
-While transitive closure of A→B and B→C, suggests/infers (by transitive closure) a relationship of A→B→C, this important relationship in the NO3-/CK relay has not been experimentally validated.
+The transitive closure of A→B and B→C, suggests (by transitive closure) a relationship of A→B→C, but this important relationship in the NO3-/CK relay had not been experimentally validated.
 The inference of this relationship is noted by the dashed lines in the model in Fig.4 of Kiba et al. which postulates a nitrate-cytokinin relay (22).
 In our study, by combining the split-root system, NO3- treatment, and a CK biosynthesis mutant, we provide the first experimental evidence that supports the transitive closure of NO3- → CK (systemic signal) → root-shoot-root signaling → activation of root responses, including N-uptake/assimilation and LR development.